Duncan-Hunter/pipemesh/README.md

 network.add_curve([0,1,0], 0.5, 0.05)
 network.add_mitered([0, 1, 0], 0.05, out_number=2)
 ```
 Where out_number specifies which outlet of the pipe the piece will be added to.
-For more information on each function, the documentation is currently only within the files.
+For more information on each function, please visit the documentation linked above.

 Examples:
 * Chicane with mitered bends: